jagotu/BACIL/thesis_text/thesis_text.md

 > To a large extent, the purpose of the VES is to provide the support required to execute the [Common Intermediate Language (CIL)] instruction set.

 The CIL, historically also called Microsoft Intermediate Language (MSIL) or simply Intermediate Language (IL), is the instruction set used by the CLI.
-Interpreting (a subset of) this instruction set was the main goal of this work.
+Interpreting (a subset of) this instruction set was the primary goal of this work.

-Another large part of the framework is the standard libraries - the base class library, which has to be supported by all implementations of the CLI, consists of 2370 members over 207 classes.
-As the focus of the work was on the core interpreter, we largely ignored this part of the standard and deferred to other standard library implementations where possible.
+Another large part of the framework is the standard libraries - the base class library, which has to be supported by all implementations of the CLI, comprises 2370 members over 207 classes.
+As the focus of the work was on the core interpreter, we largely ignore this part of the standard and defer to other standard library implementations where possible.

 ## Truffle and Graal

-To implement a high-performance CLI runtime, we alleviate the [Truffle language implementation framework](https://www.graalvm.org/graalvm-as-a-platform/language-implementation-framework/) (henceforth "Truffle") and the [GraalVM Compiler](https://www.graalvm.org/22.1/docs/introduction).
+To implement a high-performance CLI runtime, we employ the [Truffle language implementation framework](https://www.graalvm.org/graalvm-as-a-platform/language-implementation-framework/) (henceforth "Truffle") and the [GraalVM Compiler](https://www.graalvm.org/22.1/docs/introduction).
 These two components are tightly coupled together and we'll mostly be referring to them interchangeably, as even official sources provide conflicting information on the nomenclature.

 The Graal Compiler is a general high-performance just-in-time compiler for Java bytecode that is itself written in Java.
-It is state-of-the-art when it comes to optimization algorithms - according to [official documentation](https://www.graalvm.org/22.1/reference-manual/java/compiler/#compiler-advantages), "the compiler in GraalVM Enterprise includes 62 optimization phases, of which 27 are patented".
+It is state-of-the-art in optimization algorithms - according to [official documentation](https://www.graalvm.org/22.1/reference-manual/java/compiler/#compiler-advantages), "the compiler in GraalVM Enterprise includes 62 optimization phases, of which 27 are patented".

-Truffle on the other hand is a framework for implementing languages that will be compiled by Graal.
+Truffle is a framework for implementing languages that will be compiled by Graal.
 From the outside, it behaves like a compiler: its job is to take guest language code and convert it to the VM's language, preserving as much intrinsic metadata as possible.
 Unlike a hand-crafted compiler, Truffle takes an interpreter of the guest language as its input and uses [Partial evaluation](#partial-evaluation) to do the compilation, performing a so-called "first Futamura projection".

 ![alt](truffle.drawio.svg)

-Truffle also provides several primitives that can be used by the language implementation to guide the partial evaluation process, allowing for better results.
+Truffle also provides several primitives that the language implementation can use to guide the partial evaluation process, allowing for better results.

-We want to mention that GraalVM is shipped in two editions, Community and Enterprise.
+We want to mention that GraalVM ships in two editions, Community and Enterprise.
 Supposedly, the Enterprise edition provides even higher performance than the Community one.
-As we wanted to avoid all potential licensing issues, we only ever used the Community edition and can't comment on Enterprise performance at all.
+As we want to avoid all potential licensing issues, we only ever used the Community edition and can't comment on Enterprise performance at all.

 ## Previous work

 Truffle was originally described as "a novel approach to implementing AST interpreters" in [Self-Optimizing AST Interpreters (2012)](https://dl.acm.org/doi/10.1145/2384577.2384587) and wasn't directly applicable to our bytecode interpreter problem.

 [Bringing Low-Level Languages to the JVM: Efficient Execution of LLVM IR on Truffle (2016)](https://dl.acm.org/doi/10.1145/2998415.2998416) implemented Sulong, an LLVM IR (bytecode) runtime, and showed "how a hybrid bytecode/AST interpreter can be implemented in Truffle".
-This is already very similar to our current work, however, it had to implement its own approach to converting unstructured control flow into AST nodes.
+This is already very similar to our current work, however, it implemented an unique approach of converting unstructured control flow into AST nodes.

 In [Truffle version 0.15 (2016)](https://github.com/oracle/graal/blob/master/truffle/CHANGELOG.md#version-015), the `ExplodeLoop.LoopExplosionKind` enumeration was implemented, providing the [`MERGE_EXPLODE` strategy](#mergeexplode-strategy).

 In [GraalVM version 21.0 (2021)](https://www.graalvm.org/release-notes/21_0/), an "experimental Java Virtual Machine implementation based on a Truffle interpreter" was introduced.
-In general principles, this project is very similar to our work, using the same approaches but implementing a different language.
+In general principles, this project is very similar to our work, using the same approaches for implementing a different language.

 While [Truffle CIL Interpreter (2020)](https://epub.jku.at/obvulihs/content/titleinfo/5473678) also implemented the CIL runtime, it chose a completely different approach, building an AST from the text representation of IL code.
 Also, as it admits in the conclusion, it "didn't focus on performance optimization of the different instructions".
 The same implementation approach was chosen by [truffleclr](https://github.com/alex4o/truffleclr).